yushiangfu/study-notes/z02-dbus-sensors.md

 ## adcsensor

-An analog-to-digital converter (ADC) is a component that transfers analog signals, such as voltage or sound, into a digital value.
-The ADC sensor task is a daemon running in the background firmly and following the below steps:
+The ADC sensor task is a background daemon responsible for converting analog signals into digital values.
+It performs the following steps:

-- requests the service `xyz.openbmc_project.ADCSensor`
+1. Requests the service `xyz.openbmc_project.ADCSensor` to establish communication.
-- obtains ADC descriptors from `xyz.openbmc_project.ObjectMapper`
+2. Retrieves ADC descriptors from `xyz.openbmc_project.ObjectMapper` to obtain information about available ADC hardware.
-- finds existing ADC hardware under `/sys/class/hwmon/`
+3. Searches for existing ADC hardware located in the `/sys/class/hwmon/` directory.
-- sets up an ADC sensor for each matched pair of (descriptor, component)
+4. Sets up an ADC sensor for each matched pair of (descriptor, component) found during the search.
-- sensors read values and update to DBus periodically
+5. Periodically reads values from the sensors and updates them to the D-Bus, ensuring the latest values are accessible to other components and services.

 <p align="center"><img src="images/openbmc/dbus-sensors.png" /></p>